 - Most integrations require an add-on fee

 Nextiva is a customer experience platform for enterprises.
-But they also have a simple offering for mid-sized and small teams.
+But they also have a simple offering for small and mid-sized teams.
 You can use Nextiva for calls and texts inside the US and Canada.
 You also get video calling on the base plan.

 Key features of Nextiva